Taming-the-BEAST/FBD-tutorial/README.md

 The tree you are viewing in FigTree has several fossil taxa with zero-length branches, e.g., _Parictis montanus_ and _Ursus abstrusus_.
 These branches actually indicate fossil taxa with a significant probability of representing a sampled ancestor.
 However, it is difficult to represent this in typical tree-viewing programs.
 A tree with sampled ancestors properly represented will have two-degree nodes --- i.e., a node with only one descendant.
 The web-based tree viewer [IcyTree](http://icytree.org/) {% cite Vaughan2017 --file FBD-tutorial/master-refs.bib %} is capable of plotting such trees from BEAST2 analyses.

 <figure>
- <a id="fig:28"></a>
+ <a id="fig:27"></a>
  <img style="width:75%;" src="figures/bearsTree_icytree.png" alt="">
- <figcaption>Figure 28: A sampled-ancestor tree exported from IcyTree.</figcaption>
+ <figcaption>Figure 27: A sampled-ancestor tree exported from IcyTree.</figcaption>
 </figure>

 Although the tree above looks awesome, the topology can be misleading for this particular analysis.
-Because we did not provide character data for our 14 fossil taxa, the tree topology does not adequately illustrate the degree of uncertainty in the phylogenetic relationships of the fossil lineages.
-Without morphological data, the fossil lineages can attach to any lineage on the tree that is consistent with the monophyletic clades we specified and the fossil occurrence times with equal probability.
-Thus, the relationships shown here are not reliable as phylogenetic inferences.
-However, if we provided morphological character data for these fossils, then many would consider this tree to be an adequate summary our MCMC sample of trees.
+Because we did not provide character data for our 14 fossil taxa, the fossil lineages can attach to any lineage on the tree that is consistent with the monophyletic clades we specified and the fossil occurrence times with equal probability.
+However, we can prune off all of the fossil lineages, leaving only the tips infomed with DNA sequence data.
+We can do this using **FullToExtantTreeConverter**, then use **TreeAnnotator** to summarize the extant-only trees.

-Since the fossil taxa were used in this analysis to only inform the fossilized birth-death model, we can prune off all of the fossil lineages and plot the tree with the geological time scale.
-BEAUti has a few accessory applications that are for post-processing files from certain types of analyses.
-The first one we will use is called **FullToExtantTreeConverter**.
-This program can be used to prune the fossil lineages off of the MCMC sample of trees (in file **bearsTree.combined.trees**), then use TreeAnnotator to summarize the extant-only trees.

 >Open BEAUti and launch the accessory apps via **File > Launch Apps**.
 This will open a window with a few applications, launch **FullToExtantTreeConverter**.
 In the file specification window for **Trees** provide the file called **bearsTree.combined.trees**.
 And give the **Output** file the name **bearsTree.extant.trees**.

 <figure>
- <a id="fig:29"></a>
+ <a id="fig:28"></a>
  <img style="width:75%;" src="figures/full_to_extant_converter.png" alt="">
- <figcaption>Figure 29: The options for FullToExtantTreeConverter.</figcaption>
+ <figcaption>Figure 28: The options for FullToExtantTreeConverter.</figcaption>
 </figure>

->Run TreeAnnotator on the file called **bearsTree.extant.trees**, selecting the same options as you did for the file with complete trees.
+>Run **TreeAnnotator** on the file called **bearsTree.extant.trees**, selecting the same options as you did for the file with complete trees.
 Name the summary tree file **bearsTree.extant\_summary.tre**.

-When the fossil lineages are removed, much of the information about the history of this group is lost.
-However, alternative approaches for summarizing fossilized birth-death trees are currently under development.
+R code is also provided in the **Scripts** directory, which can be used to plot the tree against a geological timescale using the `strap` package {% cite bell2014strap --file FBD-tutorial/master-refs.bib %}.

 <figure>
- <a id="fig:30"></a>
+ <a id="fig:29"></a>
  <img style="width:75%;" src="figures/geoscaled_bears_ext.png" alt="">
- <figcaption>Figure 30: The maximum clade credibility tree of extant bears summarized by TreeAnnotator and plotted against stratigraphy using the strap package in R. The internal nodes of the tree are indicated with circles, where circles mark nodes with posterior probability: $\newmoon \geq 0.95$, $0.95>$ \gcirc $\geq 0.75$, $0.75 > \fullmoon$.
+ <figcaption>Figure 29: The maximum clade credibility tree of extant bears summarized by TreeAnnotator and plotted against stratigraphy using the strap package in R. The internal nodes of the tree are indicated with circles, where circles mark nodes with posterior probability.
 The 95\% credible intervals for node ages are shown with transparent blue bars.</figcaption>
 </figure>

 # Useful Links